Page updated at 10 a.m. ET on July 7, 2021

 Our commitment to patient safety

-Eversight consistently applies comprehensive safety standards and strict medical screening criteria from the Centers for Disease Control and Prevention (CDC), U.S. Food and Drug Administration (FDA) and Eye Bank Association of America (EBAA) in recovering and preparing donated eye tissue for transplantation.
-In addition, potential donors known or suspected to have COVID-19 are disqualified from donating eye tissue for surgical transplantation.
+Eversight consistently applies comprehensive safety standards and strict medical screening criteria from the U.S. Food and Drug Administration (FDA) and Eye Bank Association of America (EBAA) in recovering and preparing donated eye tissue for transplantation.
+According to these regulatory standards, potential donors known or suspected to have coronavirus disease 2019 (COVID-19) are disqualified from donating eye tissue for surgical transplantation.

 Eversight continually assesses the latest scientific research and eye banking practices to ensure our techniques best mitigate any infection risk, not just the risk of COVID-19.
 We researched, developed and implemented an improved infection prevention protocol in 2019 that further mitigates risk at the time of procurement with a proven double antiseptic soak.
 Our rigorous standards ensure patient safety and the safety of the donor tissue provided for transplantation.